Are you considering running email outreach campaigns to grow your business? Wondering how to do email outreach right?

 - Timely– Allocated adequate time frames and specific deadlines

-To build an email list, you must first find where your prospects hang out.
+You must first find where your prospects hang out to build an email list.

 It’s mandatory to begin with companies that fit your niche.
 Your prospects might hang out on different social media platforms.
 Whether they hang out on LinkedIn, Twitter, or Instagram, you must put in the effort to research to get yourself familiar with their domain.

 Trade publications, blogs, and other industry media are great places to find potential leads.
 Also within easy reach are local business directories and trade associations.

 B2B and B2C companies use LinkedIn, so it’s still a valuable tool for reaching out to decision-makers.

 Fun Fact!
 You can also conduct your research in Postaga once you figure out your customer persona, no need to scrape or pay for directory subscriptions.
 Instead, Postaga scrapes your prospects’ Twitter and LinkedIn profiles and presents it to you in an actionable manner.

 After identifying relevant target businesses for your email outreach goals, it’s time to put together a list of the decision-makers behind these companies.

 TIP#1 You can leverage various tools to streamline your prospect list building, including CrunchBase, Deal Room, Angellist, and Built With.
 Directories may not come cheap, but these do guarantee volume.